Ready to improve?

 How to use this function in link building?

-As a link builder, you can use it for filtering your link prospects based on specific criteria.
+As a link building specialist, you can use it for filtering your link prospects based on specific criteria.

 Example: Using IF to flag websites that meet certain quality standards for your outreach.